Life Insurance For Employees

 • Group Critical Illness Cover

-Group Critical Illness pays out a tax-free lump sum if an employee develops a critical illness, such as a heart attack, cancer, or stroke
+Group Critical Illness pays out a lump sum if an employee develops a critical illness, such as a heart attack, cancer, or stroke

 • Group Income Protection

-Working in conjunction with your company’s sick pay policy, Group Income Protection offers a monthly income to an employee if they’re medically unfit to work
+Alongside your company’s sick pay policy, Group Income Protection offers a monthly income to an employee if they’re medically unfit to work

 • Business Health Insurance

-Business Health Insurance, pays for private healthcare, allowing your staff to bypass NHS waiting lists and receive prompt care for acute medical conditions
+Business Health Insurance pays for private healthcare, allowing your staff to bypass NHS waiting lists and receive prompt care for acute medical conditions

 • Corporate Health Cash Plan